 “(vi) Multifamily residential housing construction; and

-“(B) Not be an officer or employee of the federal government or the District government.
+“(B) Not be an officer or employee of the federal government or the District government.”.

 (b) Subsection (b) is amended as follows:

-(1) The lead-in language is amended by striking the phrase “nominated by the Mayor pursuant to subsection (a)(1) of this section” and inserting the phrase “nominated by the Mayor pursuant to subsection (a)(1) of this section or appointed by the Council pursuant to subsection (a)(6) of this section” in its place.
+(1) The lead-in language is amended by striking the phrase “nominated by the Mayor pursuant to subsection (a)(1) of this section” and inserting the phrase “nominated by the Mayor pursuant to subsection (a)(1) and (a)(6) of this section or appointed by the Council pursuant to subsection (a)(6) of this section” in its place.

 (2) Paragraph (1) is amended by striking the word “individual’s” and inserting the word “Commissioner’s” in its place.